British Citizens Getting Married in Italy

 To celebrate a Legally valid wedding in Italy, when both of the British spouses reside in the UK will have to bring the following documents

 - Certificate of No Impediment, one each.
-The Certificates have to be Legalized with an Apostille in the UK and then legally translated into Italian at an Italian Court (Efffetti will provide you with the translation of your certificates of no impediments as part of our service.
+The Certificates have to be Legalized with an Apostille in the UK and then officially translated into Italian at an Italian Court (Efffetti will provide you with the translation of your certificates of no impediments as part of our service.
 Efffetti is a translator belonging to the list provided by the British Consulate who can be found here https://www.gov.uk/government/publications/italy-list-of-lawyers).
 This document has 6 months validity if released in England, Wales, and Northern Ireland, if it is released in Scotland it has just 3 months validity.

 - Statutory Declaration, one each.
-These declarations have to be filled in and signed at the presence of a Solicitor or Notary Public in the UK and also legalized with an Apostille in the UK.The statutory declaration is bilingual and does not need to be legally translated.
+These declarations have to be filled in and signed at the presence of a Solicitor or Notary Public in the UK and also legalized with an Apostille in the UK.The statutory declaration is bilingual and does not need to be officially translated.